-Amino acids in the pool can be used for a variety of functions depending on the body's needs.
-They are primarily used to synthesize new structural proteins, enzymes, hormones, or other nitrogen-containing compounds.
+Maintaining adequate protein intake for athletes is essential for the continual replenishment of the amino acid pool. are primarily used to synthesize new structural proteins, enzymes, hormones, or other nitrogencontaining compounds.
 They can be metabolized for energy, particularly when carbohydrate stores of energy are low and demands for energy are high.
 Alternatively, when amino acid levels are in excess they can be converted to fat and stored for later energy use by the body (see Figure 2.16).